iwatkot/maps4fs/README.md

 - `blur_seed` - the seed for the blur algorithm.
 The default value is 5, which means 5 meters.
 The bigger the value, the smoother the map will be.
 The smaller the value, the more detailed the map will be.
 Keep in mind that for some regions, where terrain is bumpy, disabling the blur algorithm may lead to a very rough map.
 So, I recommend leaving this value as it is.

 ## Bugs and feature requests
-If you find a bug or have an idea for a new feature, please create an issue [here](https://github.com/iwatkot/maps4fs/issues) or contact me directly on [Telegram](https://t.me/iwatkot).
+If you find a bug or have an idea for a new feature, please create an issue [here](https://github.com/iwatkot/maps4fs/issues) or contact me directly on [Telegram](https://t.me/iwatkot).<br>
+ℹ️ Please, don't bother me if the Telegram bot is down.
+As I said before this is related to the hosting limitations, if you want you can always run the tool locally or support the project by donating, so maybe I'll be able to afford better hosting.